Assertion and Reason Based Questions Rise of Nationalism in Europe Class 10| History Chapter 1

 Ans. (iii) A is true but R is false.

-Reason (R): Under this treaty Greece was recognised as an independent nation.
+Reason (R): Greece was recognised as an independent nation under this treaty.

-1. Q.9.
-Assertion (A): Act of Union was signed between England and Scotland.
+1. Assertion (A): Act of Union was signed between England and Scotland.

-Reason (R): The object of the Act was to undo changes that had come up in Europe during the Napoleonic wars.
+Reason (R): The Act aimed to undo changes after the Napoleonic wars.

 Ans. (iii) A is true but R is false.

-2. Q.10.
-Assertion (A): Ideas of national unity in early-nineteenth-century Europe were closely allied to the ideology of liberalism.
+2. Assertion (A): Ideas of national unity were linked to liberalism.

 Ans. (i) Both A and R are true and R is the correct explanation of A.

-Reason (R): The basic aim was to transfer sovereignty from the monarchy to a body of citizens.
+Reason (R): Its aim was to transfer sovereignty to citizens.

 Ans. (iii) A is true but R is false.

-Reason (R): The Act of Union between England and Scotland resulted in the formation of the United Kingdom.
+Reason (R): Act of Union formed the United Kingdom.

 Ans. (ii) Both A and R are true but R is not the correct explanation of A.

-5. Q.13.
-Assertion (A): Female allegories were invented by artists in the 19th century.
+5. Assertion (A): Female allegories were invented in the 19th century.

 Ans. (i) Both A and R are true and R is the correct explanation of A.